dawud-shakir/neural_networks/README.txt

 # README (TODO: convert to latex)

+They include data loading, preprocessing, model definition, training, evaluation, and visualization functionalities.
+After training, their test method is called on the trained model to make predictions on the test set.
+       A cassification report (precision, recall, F1-score), overall test accuracy, and overall test loss are stored and metrics for each class are plotted.
+1. mlp.py:

+2. cnn.py
+This script demonstrates a CNN-based approach for audio classification using PyTorch Lightning.

+3. pretrained.py

 Our MFCC13 and MFCC128 datasets can be accessed:

 The "data/" folder is available from professor Trilce's course website or at